yuemanwai/japanese-academy/README.md

 flask db upgrade
 ```

-### How to Modify Columns in Existing Database
+### How to Modify Attributes in Existing Database

-If you need to modify some columns in the existing database, follow these steps:

-1. Manually delete the table from the database.
-2. Run the following commands to apply the changes:
+You need to **Manually** delete the table from the database and run the following commands to apply the changes:

 ```bash
 # Apply the migration to the database